MarcoRudolph/Rudolpho-ai/DEPLOYMENT.md

 - All static assets are properly included
 - **Vite provides faster builds and better performance than Create React App**

+## What Was Fixed

+- ❌ Removed `react-scripts` and all CRA dependencies
+- ❌ Removed `web-vitals` and performance monitoring files
+- ❌ Removed test files and testing dependencies
+- ❌ Updated `@types/node` from v16 to v20
+- ✅ Clean dependency tree with no conflicts
+- ✅ Modern Vite build system
+- ✅ Ready for Cloudflare Pages deployment

 ## Troubleshooting

 If you encounter issues: